 Check out Metal571’s Review!
 I have the utmost respect and admiration for him.
 His reviews are honest, straightforward, informative, thorough, and insightful.
 Just the facts.

 Luckily for you and me, this headphone is not amp picky in the slightest.
-It will do well with just about anything, but a great option starting out is the Schiit Magni/Modi combo, which I have recommended the world over in past reviews.
+It will do well with just about anything, but a great option starting out is the Schiit Magni/Modi combo, which I own and recommend for an entry level audiophile stack.
 I’ve seen it endorsed so many times that I feel compelled to put it up near/at the top in almost every review I do.
 It simply does exceptional with a variety of entry to mid level studio headphones, and the 600 is no exception.
 Because it also has an output impedance of less than 0.1, it will work wonderfully for most mid-tier to hi-fi headphones that you pair it with.
 What is Headphone Impedance?

 Also a sort of underground option is the JDS labs 02.
 This ones flies mostly under the radar, but I’ve seen heavy praise for it nearly everywhere I’ve researched.